"That time at the Quirinale, though, the ‘risk' was much greater.

 After the war he was elected to the Constituent Assembly and from 1968 to 1976 led the Chamber of Deputies.
 On July 8, 1978, at a delicate moment marked by the kidnapping and murder of Aldo Moro, he was elected President of the Republic, a position he held until 1985.
 As a charismatic statesman, he authoritatively embodied the values of anti-fascism, solidarity and social justice, and closeness to the people, also distinguishing himself by his firmness against the Brigate Rosse.

-In July-August 1982, while he was president, the magazine “L'Uomo Vogue” dedicated the cover of issue 121 to him and a photo essay published inside: a four-page report edited by Mariella Alberini, with portraits at the Quirinale taken by Carlo Orsi offering a humanized image of him.
+In July-August 1982, while he was President, the magazine “L'Uomo Vogue” dedicated the cover of issue 121 to him and a photo essay published inside, a four-page report edited by Mariella Alberini.
+The portraits by Carlo Orsi, taken at the Quirinale, offer a humanized image of the President.

 Sandro Pertini (1896-1990) was elected the seventh President of the Italian Republic in 1978.